jsb1/Repetier-Firmware/README.md

 - compile with arduino tools 1.6.12 or later ( see boards manager ), set Arduino/Genuino Mega 2560, processor type ATmega 1280

 Installation:
-I'm usuing usbasp directly connected to the main processors isp port - nothing else tested yet
+I'm using usbasp directly connected to the main processors isp port - nothing else tested yet.
+Usel "upload with programmer" in arduino ide.

 ## !!!
 BIG FAT WARNNIG: do not enable display code.
 It killed parts of my hardware!
 I'll remove this message when issues are resolved. !!!